vuco80/stay_under/README.md

 Probably nobody will do this and I'm not a fan of build systems.
 All you have is a good old bat in the build dir.
 Arrange it with the path of your SDL3.
-The only dependances is SDL3, SDL3_image and SDL3_ttf.
+The only public dependances are SDL3, SDL3_image and SDL3_ttf.

+You also have to link with my personal lib, vuklib, which you can find on my public repo.
+It is a small lib with some SDL initialization and utilities.
+I expand it as I make games with it.

 I developed the game in Notepad++ (Windows), so no project files are included.